-The Belk College offers minors in Economics (ECON), Management Information Systems (MGIS), and Operations and Supply Chain Management (OPER).
+The Belk College offers minors in Economics (ECON), International Management, Management Information Systems (MGIS), and Operations and Supply Chain Management (OPER).

 The study of Economics offers students a problem-solving discipline to foster their intellectual and career development.
 It provides students with a balanced and broad educational background and prepares them to choose from a wide range of career alternatives.